DBProductions/chef-environments/rabbitmq/README.md

-# mysql
+# rabbitmq

-Environment to use MySQL.
+Simple KitchenCI environment to use RabbitMQ.
+The `rabbitmq` cookbook is used in this example.

 ## Test